GoTo hits operational profit in Q4, plans share buyback

 A 78.8 trillion rupiah goodwill reversal was booked due to the Tokopedia and TikTok transaction, which resulted in the loss of control of Tokopedia from Feb 1, 2024.

-GoTo in December struck an e-commerce deal with ByteDance’s TikTok, in which TikTok will invest more than US$1.5 billion in a joint venture that it will control, without additional dilution to GoTo.
+GoTo in December struck an e-commerce deal with ByteDance’s TikTok in order to halt Tokopedia’s slide in market share.
+TikTok will invest more than US$1.5 billion in a joint venture that it will control, without additional dilution to GoTo.

 During the fourth quarter, GoTo’s spend on incentives and product marketing fell 33 per cent, which it said resulted in savings of 1.7 trillion rupiah.